City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 QR-code check-in endpoint is open by default, and should be accessible without authentication.
 This is due the removal of session-token when entering to QR-code screen, to prevent end-user to navigate to other parts of the application.

+## Optional features

-## Extra entries
+### Extra entries

 In the admin-frontend there is a possibility to enable extra entry registry via an environment variable (see its README.md).
 The extra entries are hidden in the UI by default.
 The extra entries enable permissions and markings to entries of type `<what> <expiry age>`.
 For example, if a junior has a permission to participate into a gym intro course, there could be an extra entry of type `<Gym course> <21>`, and the junior would have a permission for it.
 After completing the intro course, he could be given a permanent marking for the gym course.
-The marking would expire when the junior turns 21 years.
+The marking would then expire when the junior turns 21 years.

+### Kompassi integration

+In the admin-frontend there is a possibility to enable [Kompassi](https://kompassipalvelu.fi/) integration via an environment variable (see its README.md).
+Kompassi integration related stuff is hidden in the UI by default.
+Kompassi is a system for documenting youth work, including statistics and reporting tools.
+It is developed and maintained by the city of Oulu.

 ## Troubleshooting

-### Login not working

-Docker volumes sometimes get messed up and database won't work, often indicated by login not working.
-This might be indicated by error message such as:

-`Failed Password Authentication for user 'postgres'`

-Bring down the Docker containers with: `docker compose down`

-To nuke the database, remove Docker volume from the PostgreSQL container, and bring the application up again.

-### admin-frontend (or some other) build errors out

 When running "docker compose up" you might get an error like this: